Raecene McGregor

 Raecene McGregor (born 23 October 1997) is a New Zealand rugby league footballer who plays for Wests Tigers, in the NRL Women's Premiership.

-Primarily a halfback she is a New Zealand international and has won three NRLW premierships, two with the Brisbane Broncos and one with the Sydney Roosters.
+Primarily a halfback she is a New Zealand international, Dally M Medallist and Golden Boot winner and has won three NRLW premierships, two with the Brisbane Broncos and one with the Sydney Roosters.

 Background

 McGregor was born in Sydney to New Zealand parents and attended Bass Hill High School.
 She represented Australia in rugby sevens at the 2014 Summer Youth Olympics, winning a gold medal.
 She also represented New South Wales and Australia in soccer and touch rugby.
 She played for the Macquarie University Rays during the University Sevens competition.